 Edward B. Foley

-His book Ballot Battles: The History of Disputed Elections in the United States, published by Oxford University Press, was awarded Finalist for the 2016 David J. Langum, Sr. Prize in American Legal History and listed as one of 100 “must-read books about law and social justice”.
-He is currently working on a new book on the Electoral College, which shows how current practice deviates from original understanding of how the system was supposed to work, and also recommends reforms that states can adopt to restore the system to its original design.
+His book Ballot Ballots: The History of Disputed Elections in the United States (Oxford University Press, 2016) was named Finalist for the David J. Langum, Sr. Prize in American Legal History and listed as one of 100 “must-read books about law and social justice”.

 Professor Foley is a graduate of Columbia University School of Law and Yale College.